Finding products to sell is one of the most important parts of building a successful Amazon business.

 - Insights into best images and average number of reviews

 How much does AmazeOwl cost?

-You can sign up for a 10-day free trial that lets you monitor one niche and search for three keywords.
+You can sign up for a free Starter that lets you monitor one niche and search for three keywords.
 Users can only access the product database with a paid subscription, not under the free trial.

 AMZ.One touts itself as having “the best tools for Amazon in one place”.
 And, at first glance, it does seem to have a lot of different in built tools and features which can be overwhelming at first.

 But, when you log in (which is a simple form situation rather than downloading an app like AmazeOwl), you’re taken straight to a personalized dashboard that has all of the tools listed out down the side.
 This makes it easier to navigate and separate each area out, so it kind of is like using a number of tools in one.

 The three top functions are Keyword Rank Tracking, Best Sellers, and Sales Tracking.
 Best Sellers is the Amazon product finder within AMZ.One, covering the top 30,000 best selling products in each category, rather than the many millions found in other tools.